manas-v/person-reidentification/README.md

-# Person Re-identification: Estimate the number of unique people
+# Person Identification: Estimate the number of unique people

 ## Problem Statement